Fetch Oracle

 You're free to build a query at any time and start integrating it into your project.

-When you reach the later stages of building your project, add an issue to Fetch Oracle's dataSpecs repository so that data reporters know how to fulfill your query.
+When you reach the later stages of building your project, to Fetch Oracle's dataSpecs repository so that data reporters know how to fulfill your query.

-For the best chance of success, it's a good idea to tip reporters by funding a feed.
+For the best chance of success, it's a good idea to tip reporters by .